...

 Our background in cryogenics:

 Michael was also NASA-certified in hand-solder techniques for use in the fabrication of zero-failure devices for space flight.
-He also worked on space shuttle antenna systems for five years while at WJ, handling R&D to final production for the S-band, C-band, UHF-voice command, Quads, and Hemis for nine orbiters.
+He also worked on the space shuttle antenna systems for five years while at WJ, handling as part of the team R&D to final production and testing for the S-band, C-band, UHF-voice command, Quads, and Hemi's for nine orbiters.

 Additionally, Michael worked directly with very forward-thinking, extremely gifted, and intelligent scientists and engineers for a company located in New Mexico during the late 1980s, a company that was directly involved with electron implantation into electro-optic ceramics.
 The specifics of this project involved materials whose properties and specifications remain classified.
 This project, involving state-of-the-art physics, optics, and electronics, was ahead of its time then, and still is.